THE UPCOMING AUDIOVISUAL RELEASE FROM TELESONIC 9000

 E.C.H.O. is a concise follow up to the expansive topics covered by T9000’s previous album/movie release, 2019’s Progress.
-Gray liberally remixes ephemera from different decades and merges them with vocoders, anodyne spoken word passages, and synth heavy rockouts.
+Gray liberally fuses ephemera from different decades and merges it with vocoders, anodyne spoken word passages, and synth heavy rockouts.
 Scratchy celluloid, analog grain, and VHS fuzz create an uncanny, dream-like blend of textures and impressions with quick-change edits in the spirit of Parallax View.
 This kinetic link between modern sensibilities and a self-reflexive awareness of the past exemplifies the contrasting dynamics of old and new that define the world of Telesonic 9000.

 In addition to its signature rhythms and sound collages, E.C.H.O. reflects Gray’s fascinations with cult-favorite movies and left-field musical excursions.
 Inside Telesonic 9000’s DNA are nods to Devo’s bizarro arthouse music videos, cut-and-paste documentaries of Adam Curtis, and tech-suspicions of Black Mirror.
-In collecting, sorting, and re-constructing the dozens of films which comprise E.C.H.O., Dom says “There is a clear divergence within the optimism of the technological revolution and the uneasy, confounding nature of our current digital landscape.
-As time goes on, one era informs the other; the future echoes the past.”

 2023 will see Telesonic 9000’s multimedia live shows - once described as “2001: A Space Odyssey for people who like rock concerts” - bring E.C.H.O. to the stage via tours and film festival screenings.